ShaunCurtis/Blazr.OneWayStreet/readme.md

 ### UpdateAForecast Test

-The `UpdateAForecast` test method demonstrates the basic usage of the command pipeline.
+The `UpdateAForecast` test method demonstrates the command pipeline: in this case an Update.

 ```csharp
     [Fact]